 With Excel, I could do any freakin’ thing I wanted!

 I can’t pinpoint the moment I first cheated on the spreadsheet king.

-It was one of those things that probably happened after an extra glass of vino and the frisky feelings that ensued.
+It probably happened after an extra glass of vino left me feeling frisky…

 Then, what began as a one night stand morphed into a love affair so gargantuan that there was no turning back.

 My ménage à trois had spiraled out of control…